-- (1) Minor Administrative Changes. - (a) The Planning Director and City Engineer are authorized to approve technical and minor changes to approved final plans if the Planning Director and City Engineer determine that the proposed change: - [1] Is in substantial compliance with the approved final plan; and - [2] Is not classified as a Major Planning Commission Change in accordance with 35037.L(2) or a change requiring resubmittal of a final plat for approval in accordance with 35037.L(3). - (b) The Planning Director and City Engineer are also authorized to defer action on a proposed minor change and instead refer the requested change to the Planning Commission for consideration as a Major Planning Commission Change in accordance with 350-37.L(2). - (2) Major Planning Commission Changes.
-The Planning Commission is authorized to approve proposed changes to approved final plans if they determine that the proposed change: - (a) Is in substantial compliance with the approved final plan;
+- (1) Minor Administrative Changes. - (a) The Planning Director and City Engineer are authorized to approve technical and minor changes to approved final plans without the payment of fees or restarting the approval process if the Planning Director and City Engineer determine that the proposed change: - [1] Is in substantial compliance with the approved final plan; and - [2] Is not classified as a Major Planning

+Commission Change in accordance with 35040.L(2). - (b) The Planning Director and City Engineer are also authorized to defer action on a proposed minor change and instead refer the requested change to the Planning Commission for consideration as a Major Planning Commission Change in accordance with 350-40.L(2). - (2) Major Planning Commission Changes.
+The Planning Commission is authorized to approve proposed changes to approved final plans without the payment of fees or restarting the approval process if they determine that the proposed change:

-- (b) Is not classified as a change requiring resubmittal of a final plat for approval in accordance with 350-37.L(3); and - (c) Would not result in any of the following: - [1] A change to legal description of the land included within the final plan; - [2] An increase the number of lots or dwelling units on the site; - [3] A decrease in the number of lots on the site; - [4] A decrease in the number of dwelling units on the site by more than 15%; - [5] An increase in the amount (floor area) of nonresidential development that affects the overall character of the project. - [6] An increase in building heights by one or more stories; - [7] A decrease in building height by 2 or more stories; - [8] A decrease in the amount of approved open space; - [9] Addition or removal of a note or restriction on the approved final plan; - [10] A material alteration of drainage, streets, or other engineering design; - [11] An adverse impact the management of stormwater quality or stormwater quantity; or - [12] Significant adverse impacts on the surrounding properties or the city at large. - (3) Resubmittal for Approval.
-Changes to final plans that are not eligible for approval in accordance with the Minor Administrative Change or Major Planning Commission Change provisions of 350-37.L(1) or 35037.L(2) must be resubmitted for approval in accordance with all applicable preliminary and/or final plan approval procedures of this ordinance, including all requirements for fees, notices and hearings.
-The following is a nonexhaustive list of changes that expressly require full resubmittal and re-approval: - (a) A new street; - (b) Dedication of any lands for public use; - (c) Vacation of streets or easements; - (d) Significant increase in demand for services (e.g., utilities, drainage, schools, traffic control, streets, etc.) or interference with the ability to maintain existing service levels;
+- (a) Is in substantial compliance with the approved final plan; and - (b) Would not result in any of the following: - (1) An increase the number of lots or dwelling units on the site by more than 33%; - [2] A decrease in the number of dwelling units on the site by more than 15%; - An increase in the amount (floor area) of nonresidential development that affects the overall character of the project. - [4] An increase in building heights by more than 33% within an MX-D or GX-D zone or more than 2 stories in any other zone; - [5] A decrease in building height by more than 33% (as measured in stories); - [6] A decrease in the amount of approved open space by more than 15%; - [7] A material alteration of drainage, streets, or other engineering design; - [8] An adverse impact on stormwater quality or an increase in stormwater quantity (volume); - [9] A significant increase in demand for services (e.g., utilities, drainage, schools, traffic control, streets, etc.) that would interfere with the ability to maintain existing service levels; or - [10] Significant adverse impacts on the surrounding properties or the city at large.